The Speaks

 The Speaks is Filipino-American alternative rock band composed of mostly Filipinos and Filipino-Americans, although later members of the band were not all Filipino.
 The band members include guitarist Cal Stamp, bassist Jerry Delino, drummer Derek Lee, vocalist Rafael Toledo, and acoustic and rhythm Archie dela Cruz.
-Original members included percussionist John Abelende and guitarist Siegfred Fuster.
+Original members included percussionist John Abelende, lead guitarist Siegfred Fuster and rhythm guitarist Myk Menez.
 The band was established in Washington, D.C. during the late 1990s.
 The band is notably remembered for their hit songs "High" and "Life's a Joke".
 Their album, according to the Manila Bulletin, debuted at number one on the Filetopia online radio station in the United Kingdom.
 The album, entitled This Is the Time was a hit on Asian radio charts (including Magic 89.9's Final Countdown, and in the top 20 of 97.1 WLS-FM).
 Their music videos have been featured on MTV Asia and Myx.
 The Washington Post declared the band as one of the top 5 bands in 2009.

 The Washington, D.C.–based band won competitions such as the JAXX "World's Largest Battle of the Bands" (2003), the DC Hard Rock Café/SoBe "Ultimate Altitude Buzz" Battle of the Bands Finals (2003), and the DC 101 "Last Band Standing" competition (2004).

 The band was co-managed by Rob Shipp and Jerry Garcia.